mnkhee/user-docs-project/docs/tutorials/deleting.md

 ## Delete Data from your Browser's Local Storage

-1. Create a variable called 'item'.
-Make this variable grab data by using document.getElementById().
+1. Inside the function you created in the setup, removeItem(), create a variable called 'item' and use the document.getElementById() method to retrieve data and store it in the 'item' variable.

     ```{.js hl_lines="2"}
     function removeItem() {